(version date 9 May 2021)

 How long do we keep your Personal Information?

-We will retain your personal information for as long as is reasonably necessary for the purposes for which we collect this information.
+We will retain your Personal Information for as long as is reasonably necessary for the purposes for which we collect this information.
 In some limited circumstances we may retain your Personal Information for longer periods, for instance where we are required to do so in accordance with legal, regulatory, tax or accounting requirements.
 In specific circumstances we may also retain your Personal Information for longer periods so that we have an accurate record of your dealings with us in the event of any complaints or challenges, to ensure we meet our obligation to unsubscribe a User under the Spam Act 2003 (Cth) or if we reasonably believe there is a prospect of litigation relating to your Personal Information or dealings with us.
 We aim to maintain our Services in a manner that protects information from accidental or malicious destruction.
 At the request of any Client or Member, all data belonging to the requesting party can be removed from the system.
 EU/UK Individuals To determine the appropriate retention periods, we consider the amount, nature and sensitivity of the personal data potential risk of harm from unauthorised use or disclosures the purposes for which we process your Personal Information and whether we can achieve those purposes through other means and the applicable legal requirements.
-In some circumstances we may store your personal information for longer periods of time than others, for instance where we are required to do so in accordance with legal, regulatory, tax, accounting requirements.
+In some circumstances we may store your Personal Information for longer periods than others, for instance where we are required to do so in accordance with legal, regulatory, tax, accounting requirements.
 This may be for a seven (7) year period unless the applicable law prescribes otherwise.
 If you would like more information on how we retain your data, please contact us.